-CONTEXTUAL INDICATORS SOURCE OF INFORMATION MONITORING TARGET TRIGGER POINT % of population in the 100 Welsh Index of The percentage of The percentage of most deprived wards in Multiple population in the 100 population in the 100 Wales Deprivation most deprived wards in most deprived wards in Wales decreases.
-Wales increases for 2 or more consecutive years.
-The number of reported Local Crime The number of reported The number of reported crime incidents by type as Statistics, Home crime incidents crime incidents a total.
-Office decreases. increases for 2 or more consecutive years.
-Economic activity rates of Regional Labour The percentage of the The percentage of Newport residents Market Statistics economically active population economically (ONS) and Stats population increases. active decreases for 2 Wales consecutive years.
-Number of Newport WG: Statistics on The number of residents The percentage of residents out-commuting commuting in out-commuting residents outto work in locations outside Wales - decreases. commuting increases of the City boundaries Statistical for 2 or more Directorate consecutive years.
+CONTEXTUAL INDICATORS SOURCE OF MONITORING TARGET TRIGGER POINT % of population in the 100 most deprived wards in Wales Welsh Index of MultipleThe percentage of population in the 100 most deprived wards in Wales decreases.
+The percentage of population in the 100 most deprived wards in Wales increases for 2 or more consecutive years.
+The number of reported crime incidents by type as a total.
+Local Crime Statistics, Home Office The number of reported crime incidents decreases.
+The number of reported crime incidents increases for 2 or more consecutive years.
+Economic activity rates of Newport residents Regional Labour Market Statistics (ONS) and Stats Wales The percentage of the economically active population increases.
+The percentage of population economically active decreases for 2 consecutive years.
+Number of Newport residents out-commuting to work in locations outside of the City boundaries WG: Statistics on commuting in Wales - Statistical Directorate The number of residents out-commuting decreases.
+The percentage of residents out- commuting increases for 2 or more consecutive years.